Take an Official State-Approved Hunter Safety Course

 Likewise, Arkansas-issued certificates are accepted in many other states, facilitating hunting opportunities across state lines for certified hunters.
 This reciprocity promotes consistent safety standards nationwide and supports responsible hunting practices.

-Arkansas participates in the Interstate Certification Recognition Program (ICRP), which helps standardize hunter education requirements and certificates among participating states.
+Arkansas participates in the International Hunter Education Association’s reciprocity agreement, which helps standardize hunter education requirements and certificates among participating states.
 This program benefits hunters by reducing redundant coursework and simplifying licensing procedures.

 Although the certificate does not expire, hunters are encouraged to stay informed about changes in hunting laws and safety practices.
 Continuing education and refresher courses can help maintain skills and knowledge for safe hunting experiences.